openintents/openintents/extensions/LocaleBridge/readme.txt

 - First public release on Android SDK 1.1 and 1.5
 - Convert OI automation tasks into Locale settings and vice versa.
+- Info dialog if launched by Market application.